 Illinois Permit Test No. 1 - Passing score: 80%

 The passing score in Illinois is 80%.
 It means you should answer at least 28 out of 35 questions correctly to pass this practice test.
 The safest tactic, however, is to aim for a full score.
 Take as many tests as you need to feel comfortable with all answers.
 Learn by your mistakes.
-If needed, use the Driver Manual and read up on the facts.
+If needed, use the DMV Rules of the Road and read up on the facts.

 Found an Error?

-Even if all questions are carefully reviewed and verified, there is always a risk of errors.
-Let us know if you have found an error and we will correct it!
+Even if all test questions and answers are carefully reviewed and verified against the Illinois Rules of the Road and State laws, there is always a risk of errors in a test when rules change.
+Let us know if you find something we have missed in our practice tests and we will correct it!
 (The link below opens in a new tab or window!)